chazlarson/Media-Scripts/Plex/README.md

 USE_ASSET_SUBFOLDERS=0                       # create asset folders in subfolders ["Collections", "Other", or [0-9, A-Z]] ]
-FOLDERS_ONLY=0                               # Just build out the folder hierarchy; no image downloading ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them
+FOLDERS_ONLY=0                               # Just build out the folder hierarchy; no image downloading ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them RESET_LIBRARIES=Bing,Bang,Boing              # reset "last time" count to 0 for these libraries
 ```

 ## Scripts: